esen

 Release

-Low nesting season (June, July, August, and September) The release is subject to the number of people visiting the camp at that time and the number of turtles born.
+Low nesting season (April to October) The release is subject to the number of people visiting the camp at that time and the number of turtles born.

 In the case of groups, please call in advance.